 Just one more hint, before we start: If you still feel a little insecure after this article about how to apply, you might want to consider taking part in one of our INNES Classes.
-A professional German teacher will help you in improving your language skills and creating a convincing C.V.
-During the classes, there will even be a training for job interviews in German.
-You need more information?
+A professional German teacher will help you in improving your language skills and create a convincing C.V.
+During the classes, there will even be training for job interviews in German.
+Do you need more information?
 Let us know!

 Curriculum Vitae – Lebenslauf